NOAA-15: Advanced Microwave Sounding Unit (AMSU-A)

 The AMSU is a new instrument on the Advanced TIROS-N (ATN) NOAA K-N series of operational meteorological satellites.
 The AMSU consists of two functionally independent units, AMSU-A and AMSU-B. The AMSU-A is a line-scan instrument designed to measure scene radiance in 15 channels, ranging from 23.8 to 89 GHz, to derive atmospheric temperature profiles from the Earth's surface to about 3 millibar pressure height.
 The instrument is a total power system having a field of view (FOV) of 3.3° at half-power points.
 The antenna provides cross track scan 50 degrees on either side of the orbital track at nadir with a total of 30 IFOVs per scan line.
 The AMSU-A is calibrated on-board using a blackbody and space as references.
 The AMSU-A is physically divided into two separate modules which interface independently with the spacecraft.
-The AMSU-A1 contains all of the 5 mm oxygen channels (channels 3-14) and the 80 GHz channel.
-The AMSU-A2 module consists of two low-frequency channels (channels 1 and 2).
-The 15 channels have a center frequency (GHz) at: 23.8, 31.4, 50.3, 52.8, 53.6, 54.4, 54.94, 55.5, six at 57.29, and 89.